ExtraTech is On The Cutting Edge

 “We help manufacturers optimize the operations of their machines,” Fillmore said.
 “Our expertise is our ability to deliver a customized integrated hardware and software solution to make our customers’ machines deliver extraordinary performance.”
 “This personal attention to the needs of my customer and their market is our ‘secret sauce,’” he said.

-ExtraTech, located at 760 N. Thornton St. #2 in Post Falls, specializes in gantry-style machines and support technologies such as engravers and routers, plasma, laser and water-jet cutters and steered knife-cutting systems.
-The company, which has 23 employees, the majority with engineering degrees, focuses on high precision multi-axis machine capabilities.
+ExtraTech, located at 760 N. Thornton St. #2 in Post Falls, specializes in gantry-style machines and support technologies.
+These technologies include engravers and routers, plasma, laser and water-jet cutters and steered knife-cutting systems.
+The company, which has 23 employees, focuses on high precision multi-axis machine capabilities.
 “We provide software and hardware multi-axis expertise to our national and global OEM customers,” Fillmore said.

 “Even though I was an afterthought on the project, it was my proposal (on the automation programming) that intrigued the customer,” Fillmore said.
 “It turned into a two-year project that helped get my company off the ground.”
 Fillmore first learned about using computers for automation and data acquisition while in college and graduate school.
 He was a Post-Doc in the Astronomy department at the University of Michigan, Ann Arbor.
 “Although I miss doing science in a university environment, I couldn’t resist the possibility of working for myself,” he said.
 His scientific mind helped to spawn the business, but it would take a whole new education to maintain it.